RKHGalvao/3D_RLC_Network/README.md

 ema.m performs the EMA calculations

+evaluateDispersion.m calculates the dispersion RMS metrics and EMA error (in dB magnitude and deg phase) for datasets 1, 2, and 3.
+Please uncomment the dataset to be processed in the code.

 dataset1.mat
 - Nx = 19, Ny = 10, Nz = 12
 - fR = 0.2, fL = 0.4, fC = 0.4